Student20231/Hello/h5 Not Byzantine.md

 <img width="510" alt="Attempt 2" src="https://github.com/Student20231/Hello/assets/149126670/cdf168a0-8693-4bb8-b630-c89c32d28bcc">

-In here, the author referred that the transaction would be manual and it could take days to do it.
+In here, the author referred that the transaction would be manual and it could take days to do, which for me it is a bit suspicious.

 Therefore, I went for attempt 3: